gbmhunter/blog/content/posts/2021/04-30-april-2021-updates/_index.md

 * Added an {{% link text="equivalent circuit model for a crystal" src="/electronics/components/oscillators#equivalent-circuit" %}} (piezoelectric resonator).

     {{% figure src="/electronics/components/oscillators/crystal-equivalent-circuit.svg" width="600px" %}}

+* More info on crystal resonator operating modes.

+* Added new page with info on JFETS.